Frojd/Frojd-Bedrock/{{cookiecutter.project_name}}/README.md

 ## Deployment

 ### Initial provisioning
 To set up the project on a server run the provisioning.
 Only needed once.

+1. Make sure you have access to server and check provision files for correct info:
+    - deploy/group_vars/webservers
+    - deploy/stages/prod.yml
+    - deploy/stages/stage.yml

-Prepare local build environment:
+2. Prepare local build environment:
 ```bash
 cd deploy
 python3 -m venv venv